Accelerated Master's in Global Security and Global Security (Cybersecurity)

 A letter of recommendation form from an SPGS faculty member is additionally required.
 This faculty member should complete the online letter of recommendation template and email the recommendation directly to the Graduate Coordinator (Leah Legg).
 Please direct letter writer to use template provided.

-The letter of recommendation form should be received by May 15th.
+The letter of recommendation form should be received by the application deadline.
 Recommender may also attach an additional letter, but it is not required.
 Please include applicant’s name and “Accelerated Master's LOR” in the subject line.